5 Exercises to Treat Heel Spurs

 The pain goes away with rest and comes back with activity.
 It also can lead to limited ankle dorsiflexion.

 Fortunately, there are several stretching exercises that can prove to be very useful for relieving the pain and helping with healing.
+If you still have a lot of pain after a few days, you should see your doctor as soon as possible.

 What causes heel spurs?